LazyTraveller/LazyTraveller/README.md

 - ⚡ Fun fact: ...
 -->
 ### About me 😄
-- 🔭 fronted developer, I am currently working for the [gmfe](https://github.com/gmfe) in Shenzhen, mainly focus on SaaS system and miniprogram.
+- 🔭 Fronted developer, I am currently working for the [gmfe](https://github.com/gmfe) in Shenzhen, mainly focus on SaaS system and miniprogram.
-- 📖 Writing some note [fe-knowledge-system](https://lazytraveller.github.io/vuepress-fe-note) and building myself repository such as  [rry_rainbow](https://github.com/LazyTraveller/rry_rainbow).
+- 📖 Writing a note [fe-knowledge-system](https://lazytraveller.github.io/vuepress-fe-note) and building myself repository such as  [rry_rainbow](https://github.com/LazyTraveller/rry_rainbow).

 ### Most Technology stack 🤔
 - JavaScript
 - TypeScript
-- React
+- React生态
 - Taro

 ### How to Contact me 📫